 The U.S. Centers for Disease Control and Prevention's (CDC's) Prevention Research Centers program funded the original research study and dissemination through grants to the HPRC under cooperative agreements U48/CCU009654 and U48/DP000050.
 The CDC also funded the epilepsy study through the HPRC and a separate epilepsy program.
 The Washington State Aging and Disability Services Administration provided additional financial support for dissemination and implementation through a Mental Health Transformation State Incentive Grant No. 6 U79 SM57648 from the Substance Abuse and Mental Health Services Administration, and from funding provided by CHAMMP.

 Tools and Other ResourcesMore information on the program is available at http://www.pearlsprogram.org.
 This site includes the PEARLS Training Kit, a free resource that provides background information, detailed instructions, guidance, and forms.
 The site also has a schedule of upcoming training sessions, which typically cost $400 per person plus travel expenses.
-Online training modules will be available by December 2012.
-For additional questions about PEARLS training, contact email@example.com or the PEARLS Program, Training XChange, University of Washington, Box 352141, 4000 Mason Road, Suite 304, Seattle WA 98195.
+Online supplementary training modules are available for $95 as of October 2013 at the PEARLS program Web site.
+For additional questions about PEARLS training, contact email@example.com or the PEARLS Program, Training XChange, University of Washington, Box 352141, 4000 Mason Road, Suite 304, Seattle WA 98195 (updated November 2013).

 The University of Washington HPRC offers free monthly technical assistance calls for organizations that have participated in PEARLS trainings.
 Contact firstname.lastname@example.org for further information.